RuthlessDrixx/Free-Vision/README.md

 About Us
 </h3>

  <p align="center"> Children are abused all around the world and many of them are too worried to actually say something about it.
 So, we're here today and <b>every</b> day, to listen to and repair the heartbreak of our future adults.
-(Children.
-Our Future Adults which will lead to Future generations are being put against their own will and being abused in all sorts of undreamable ways.)
+We offer many services such as councelling, shelter, food and clothing.

 <hr>